 As shown in Figure 2, however, things are considerably different in the presence of the ZLB constraint.
-Note that the size of the shock is large enough to make the ZLB binding for many periods, independently of the response of the wage subsidy.
+Note that the size of the demand shock is large enough to make the ZLB binding for many periods, independently of the response of the wage subsidy.
 The latter, however, has a significant impact on the response of output and inflation.
-Thus, we see that the larger is the increase in the wage subsidy, the weaker is its stabilizing effect (i.e. the deeper is the short run decline in output in response to the adverse demand shock).
-The fourth panel of Figure 2 displays the response of the real interest rate under the three scenarios considered, and points to the mechanism responsible for the "counterproductive" impact of a larger wage subsidy: the deflationary effects of the latter combined with the binding ZLB lead to a higher real rate, thus amplifying the initial negative effects of the shock on aggregate demand and output.
+Thus, we see that the larger the increase in the wage subsidy, the weaker is its stabilizing effect (i.e. the deeper the short run decline in output in response to the adverse demand shock).

+In particular, the fourth panel of Figure 2 displays the response of the real interest rate under the three alternative sizes of the wage subsidy, and points to the mechanism responsible for the 'counterproductive' impact of a larger wage subsidy: the deflationary effects of the latter combined with a binding ZLB lead to a higher real rate, thus amplifying the initial negative effects of the shock on aggregate demand and output.